cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

 ## Configure DNS for CloudBees CI

-We will use GCP DNS to create a new A record against the `workshop.cb-sa.io` domain, but first we must get the IP address of the load balancer created for when we installed ingress-nginx.
+We will use GCP DNS to create a new A record against the `workshop.cb-sa.io` domain, but first we must get the IP address of the load balancer created for the installed ingress-nginx controller.
 Run the following command to assign that IP to an environment variable and print it out:

 ```bsh
 INGRESS_IP=$(kubectl get services -n ingress-nginx | grep LoadBalancer  | awk '{print $4}')